 Hope for Hilldale Cemetery

 Hilldale cemetery is located on Hilldale Avenue in Haverhll, Massachusetts.
-This 20+ acre cemetery contains more than 4000 plots some of which date back to the 1700's.
+This 20+ acre cemetery contains more than 4000 plots some of which date back to the early 1800's.
 The cemetery contains a great deal of history.
 The soldier's hill area contains a large number of civil war era veteran stones and a monument to veterans.
 Indeed, the stones of veterans of all conflicts are located throughout the cemtery.
 Pioneers of the City of Haverhill, farmers, doctors, lawyers... people of all walks of life are buried at Hilldale.

 Your help is greatly needed and much appreciated